CPAN-Security/security.metacpan.org/docs/glossary.md

 >
 > (Ref: [NTIA-2021](#references-and-terms))

 ### Making available on the market

+> [!NOTE]
+> FIXME: Add some clarification regarding Manufacturers, Importers, Distributors and Open Source Stewards.

 > 1. (CRA-2024-03) The supply of a product with digital elements for distribution or use on the European Union market in the course of a commercial activity, whether in return for payment or free of charge.
 >
 > (Ref: [CRA-2024-03](#references-and-terms))

-> FIXME: Add some clarification regarding Manufacturers, Importers, Distributors and Open Source Stewards.

 ### Manufacturer